-Epilating is slower than shaving, to the point that some women will only use epilators on small areas like the underarm and bikini line.
-For those who do epilate their legs, one common tactic is laying a towel out on the bed, then stretching out on the towel and watching television while you epilate.
-As you might imagine, the plucking process can be extremely painful and not everybody chooses to endure it.
-Those who do, however, say the long-lasting results (two to three weeks) are worth it, and that it gets less painful as your skin adapts and hair grows back finer (and not all at once).
+Epilators use tiny, motorized tweezers to pluck hair out at the root.
+Epilating is slower than shaving, to the point that some women will only use epilators on small areas like the underarms and bikini line.
+As you might imagine, the plucking process can be painful as well, and not everybody chooses to endure it.
+Those who do, however, say the long-lasting results (two to three weeks) are worth it, and that it gets less painful as your skin adapts and hair grows back finer and more sparsely.

-We also discuss bikini-line shavers and trimmers, which are ultimately designed for the tricky angles and confined space of grooming -- or removing -- some or all of your pubic hair.
-Other hair removal options (not covered in this report) include waxing, electrolysis and laser hair removal.
+Bikini-line shavers and trimmers have a special place in your grooming.
+They are designed for the tricky angles and confined space of grooming -- or removing -- some or all of your pubic hair.
+They're smaller and have angled heads for working around confined, sensitive areas.